ChrstphrHll/npc_gen/students/Hudsen Aluendalee.md

 year: 4
 guild: Fiesn
 partyID: 37
+tags:
+- Half-Elf
+- Wizard
+- Exploration
+- 4th
+- Fiesn
 ---
 # Hudsen Aluendalee
 ---
 ### Description
 - 4th year Half-Elf Wizard in Fiesn
-- curly brunette hair that's hanging down to their back, Gray eyes, and Dark Tan skin
+- curly brunette hair that's hanging down to their back, Blue eyes, and Dark Tan skin
 - Is Jolly and Noncompetitive, and has Logic as their ideal

 ### Organizations